Latte is Synonymous with Safety

 <img src={$imageFile} alt={$imageAlt}>

 Latte sees the template the same way you do.
-Unlike Twig, it understands HTML and knows that a variable is printed as an attribute value that is not in quotes.
-That's why it adds them.
+Unlike Twig, it understands HTML and knows that the variable is being printed as the value of an attribute that is not enclosed in quotes.
+Therefore, it adds them.
 When an attacker inserts the same caption, the resulting code will look like this:

 <img src="photo0145.webp" alt="foo onload=alert('Hacked!')">